montlaur/montlaur.github.io/_retrospective/2021-05-03-on-a-brûlé-les-ruches.md

   *(Alcools, Voie lactée - 1)*
 description-en: >-
-  Ever since he painted, Montlaur has always found his inspiration in the works of Guillaume Apollinaire, the poet closest to him figuratively but also physically.
-Montlaur kept Apollinaire's “Alcohols” with him throughout the war, and in particularly when he landed on D-Day, on the Normandy beaches.
+  Ever since he started painting, Montlaur found his inspiration in the works of Guillaume Apollinaire, the poet closest to him figuratively but also physically.
+Montlaur kept Apollinaire's “Alcohols” with him throughout the war, and in particular when he landed on the Normandy beaches on D-Day.

   *Winter is dead covered in snow\